project-fika/Fika-Plugin/.github/CONTRIBUTING.md

 ### Do not use null propagation or null-coalescing operators

-They do not play nice with `Unity.GameObject`.
+They do not work with `Unity.GameObject`, more info [here](https://discussions.unity.com/t/usage-of-null-propagation-on-unity-objects-is-incorrect/880951).

 This is ok:
 ```cs